cscart/docs/en/cscart_addons/addons/facebook_conversions_api/index.rst

 +++++++

 .. fancybox:: img/capi.png
-    :alt: Facebook Conversions API
+    :alt: FB conversions

 **Identifier Facebook Pixel** - identification number of your Facebook Pixel the event information is sent to.
 Observe the detailed instruction for Facebook Pixel here.

-**Facebook Conversions API token** - token for event data transferring to Facebook Pixel via Conversions API.
+**FB conversions token** - token for event data transferring to Facebook Pixel via Conversions API.
 Token can be generated in Facebook Pixel settings in the Conversions API paragraph.

-**Display personalized Facebook Pixel and Conversions API for vendors** - this setting allows vendors to insert their Identifier Facebook Pixel and Facebook Conversions API token, so they could receive data concerning their products
+**Display personalized Facebook Pixel and Conversions API for vendors** - this setting allows vendors to insert their Identifier Facebook Pixel and FB conversions token, so they could receive data concerning their products

 **Log requests** - option allows logging of the requests to and answers from Conversions API into the event log.